thirdweb-dev/react/README.md

 };
 ```

-## Kitchen Sink Configuration
+## Advanced Configuration

-This is an example of an as-full-as-possible configuration of the `<ThirdwebProvider />`.
+These all the configuration options of the `<ThirdwebProvider />`.
-Please keep in mind that you will likely not have to configure _anywhere near_ as much for most scenarios.
+We provide sane defaults for all of these, but you customize them to suit your needs.

 ```jsx title="App.jsx"
 import { ThirdwebProvider, ChainId, IpfsStorage } from "@thirdweb-dev/react";